 One great way to get started in doing all of this is to write a review for a product you DO own, love and know a lot about and write an incredible high quality review of it.

 Then write reviews for other products that you own or don’t own and if they are bad reviews, link them to that first high quality review you did as the better alternative.
 That one product review page can become your pillar article and main money making page overtime.

-How to use these steps to write your product reviews (example):
+A simple example and template of how to use these 8 steps to write your product reviews:

 Let me set up some quick context first and this is a hypothetical example for you to use as reference:

 I have trail running shoes I use for running in the mountains.
 They are called Salomons and I’ve used them for years and I have a review article I personally wrote on them.
 Keep this part in mind, because it will be relevant shortly.

 But now I’m about to review a similar shoe that of the same category.
 They are called “Mudclaw” and I didn’t buy them.